probcomp/bayeslite/doc/bql.rst

 .. index:: ``CREATE GENERATOR``
 ``CREATE [DEFAULT] GENERATOR <name> [IF NOT EXISTS] FOR <table> USING <metamodel> (<schema>)``

-   Create a generative model named *name* for *table* in the language of *metamodel*.  *Schema* describes the generative model in syntax that depends on the metamodel.
+   Create a generative model named *name* for the table named *table* in the language of *metamodel*.  *Schema* describes the generative model in syntax that depends on the metamodel.
 Typically, it is a comma-separated list of clauses of the form

       ``<column> <type>``